hyperdefined/TimeBar/README.md

 ## Features
 * Completely customized how the TimeBar looks.
   * Change the color.
   * Change the text that is shown on it.
+* PlaceHolderAPI support.
 * Configure multiple TimeBars and which worlds they display in.
 * Disable TimeBar with a command if you don't want to see it.
 * Support for [RealisticSeasons](https://www.spigotmc.org/resources/93275/) (must use version 10.5.1 or higher).